urbanvanilla/midisynctools/README.md

 ## Purpose

-For: those with USB MIDI devices that need a central Host for connection, do not necessarily need a MIDI DIN plug connector and are not keen on buying standalone USB Host devices.
+For those with USB MIDI devices that need a central Host for connection, do not necessarily need a MIDI DIN plug connector and are not keen on buying standalone USB Host devices.
 Especially if you already own a Raspberry Pi.

 This script is especially useful for people with this particular setup: